 Our staff and contractors are subject to a no drugs policy to reflect the adverse impact of illegal drug use and the misuse and abuse of other substances on behaviour, judgement, physical and mental health.

-The policy prohibits the use, possession or supply of illegal drugs, psychoactive substances and legal highs.
-Misuse or abuse of prescribed medication or any other substance is also incompatible with holding security clearance which can be refused or withdrawn if this policy is not observed so you should adhere to our policy from the point of application onwards.
+The policy prohibits the use, possession or supply of illegal drugs.
+Misuse or abuse of prescribed medication or any other substance is also incompatible with holding security clearance which can be refused or withdrawn if this policy is not observed, so you should adhere to our policy from the point of application onwards.
 The point of application is the date you submit your application form.

 We realise some of our candidates will have used drugs in the past, and this may not be a bar to a successful application, but it is important to be open and honest about your drug/substance use.
 You will be asked during the recruitment process for your consent to provide a sample which will be tested for drugs should your application proceed.